-Covid: 'Plan B was a catastrophe for our coffee shop'
+Working-from home guidance shift 'may not save my shop'

 "That side of the business was helped by Plan B," he says.
 "If people are working at home they are more likely to drink [coffee] at home."

-However, the shops themselves were "devastated" by Plan B, with revenues falling by 90% in a week in more than one location, he said.

-Nevertheless, he is expecting the business to have made £20m in sales for the year, and has plans to expand into the US and Europe after a cash injection of £22m, mainly from UK investor Richard Koch.
+He is expecting the business to have made £20m in sales for the year, and has plans to expand into the US and Europe after a cash injection of £22m, mainly from UK investor Richard Koch.

-Nightclubs were also affected by customers having to show Covid passes, and said they were "relieved" at that restriction being dropped from next week.

-Stephen Spensley, one of the directors of Stereo nightclub in Middlesbrough, said removing the need to show a Covid pass at the door would make his customers feel safer.

 Financial support